GegznaV/addins.qmd/README.md

 </details>

-# How to Use Thse Add-ins
+# How to Use These Add-ins

 <!--
 Recommended workflow and a few examples